Home Page

 The various Bedford Rivers refered to in the text, plus the old course of the River Great Ouse via the Old West, Cam, and Ely Ouse Rivers.

-On the top map on left, the Ouse Washes are just below the N of 'Fens'.
+On the top map on left, the Ouse Washes are just below the N of "Fens".

 They occupy a ½-¾ mile (0.8-1.2km) wide strip of land set at an angle of approx 45 degrees on the map, starting at Earith, which was in Huntingdonshire but since the 1970s(?), in Cambridgeshire, running north-east into Norfolk, originally finishing some 21 miles (33.8km) away at Salter's Lode, but now ending 1½-2 miles (2.4-3.2km) south of there at the John Martin sluice at Welmore Lake.
 More of all that later.